"Alfanar is a risk worth taking"

 Sadly, it was also just as Alfanar was flourishing, that Tarek died of a brain tumour on 11 December 2009.
 Determined that his vision would continue on, Alfanar’s board members and staff have worked over the past four years to advance the organisation’s efforts and fulfil Tarek’s vision.
 In 2013, Alfanar expanded to Libya and Lebanon and the organisation made a strategic decision to invest in organisations that economically empower women and improve children’s education.

-Through our investments to date, the lives of nearly 10,000 women and 4,000 children in the Arab world have been improved and 18 social purpose organisations strengthened.
+Through our investments to date, the lives of more than 22,000 people in the Arab world have been improved and 18 social purpose organisations strengthened.